BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Transfer limitations

-ReadyRemit enforces the following transfer limits on each sender account, limits that may vary per sender:
+ReadyRemit enforces the following total transfer limits on each sender account, limits that may vary per sender:

 1. Maximum total transfer amount in the last (rolling) 24 hours.